pi0neerpat/frack.my/prd.md

 - The `/fluids` page should display a list of fluids available to build a drill.
 - The user is be prompted to create a new Drill, and must choose a specific deposit asset, called the "fracking fluid"
-- Each row displays properties such as the asset (fluid) name, the yield rate, the global drills, the global flow rate, and the source of oil (web3 protocol).
+- Each row displays properties such as the asset (fluid) name, the yield rate, the global drills, the global flow rate, and the strategy type.
 - The available fracking fluids are displayed using a list in `packages/app/src/config/assets.ts`.
+Eventually this will be read from the contracts, but for now it can be hardcoded data.
+- A filter is shown to filter by asset type.
+Sorting is available by ascending/descending for the numeric properties

 #### 2.2 Deposit assets